rluiten/trie/README.md

 Have also removed exposing the Constructors of Trie, they were accidently exposed previously, hope this is not a big problem for anyone, it was intended to be an opaque type.

+## Testing

+This uses elm-test for testing so install it if you dont have it.

+* npm install -g elm-test

+To run Tests

+* elm-test

+Copyright (c) 2016-2017 Robin Luiten